 If you would prefer to make a single gift, you might like to know that:

-- £290 funds a year of palliative care
+- £310 funds a patients palliative care for one year

 We will keep you in touch with progress to help you pray and hear about the impact of your support.